 Built in 1952, the Daniel Boone Amphitheater has been called the most beautiful outdoor theater in the East -- blending in with the natural surroundings, it is the perfect backdrop for Horn in the West outdoor drama.
-Horn in the West is the longest-running Revolutionary War outdoor drama in America.
-It's also the third oldest outdoor drama in the nation.
+Horn in the West is the third oldest outdoor drama in the nation.
 For tickets and other information, please visit www.horninthewest.com

 -Get carried aloft by culture: Art and entertainment events are a staple of the High Country calendar.
 An Appalachian Summer Festival featured world-class events into August, and Appalachian State's Performing Arts Series carries culture into winter.
 And don't forget Boone's fabulous First Friday Art Crawl, on the first Friday of each month, year-round.

 -Spectacular Spas: Visit our spas and wellness page to see why Travel & Leisure singled out the Boone Area for international spa significance.

 -The High Country Wine Trail.
 The High Country and surrounding areas are fast becoming one of the nation's most popular places for sophisticated sipping on a viticultural vacation.
 Tour our wineries on the new Boone Area Wine Trail and watch the video.